Ink Master season 13

 Ink Master: Turf War is the thirteenth season of the tattoo reality competition Ink Master that premiered on Paramount Network on January 7 and ended on April 14, 2020 with a total of fifteen episodes.
 The show is hosted and judged by Jane's Addiction guitarist Dave Navarro, with accomplished tattoo artists Chris Núñez and Oliver Peck serving as series regular judges.
 The winner was to receive $100,000, a feature in Inked magazine and the title of Ink Master.
 Due to the COVID-19 pandemic in the United States, the live finale was cancelled and no winner was announced for this season.

 The premise of this season was having four teams based on their respective home region with each region being led by an Ink Master veteran.

-This season saw the return of four veterans; season ten contestants Jason Elliott and Frank Ready, who originally finished the competition in 4th and 8th place respectively, and season eleven contestants Angel Rose and Jimmy Snaz, who originally finished the competition in 11th and 10th place respectively.
+This season saw the return of four veterans; season ten contestants Jason Elliott and Frank Ready and season eleven contestants Angel Rose and Jimmy Snaz.

 There was no winner for the thirteenth season of Ink Master, due to the COVID-19 pandemic.
 The three finalists (Bob Jones, Angel Rose and Jimmy Snaz) were awarded an undisclosed value monetary prize instead.
 The master canvases were revealed on YouTube Live.